cds-snc/notification-api/app/README.md

 Note that the SMS sender rate limit is distinct from the rate limit set on a service.
 The service rate limit determines how many requests can be made to our API to send a notification, not the rate at which the SMSes are actually sent out.

+## Getting Template Stats
+Every day, the `create-nightly-notification-status-for-day` celery task runs which converts the notifications from today into FactNotificationStatus objects and inserts them into the `ft_notification_status` table.
+The `notifications` table does not keep Notifications older than a week, so the `ft_notification_status` table needs to be queried to get older stats.
+As a result, the `get_specific_template_usage_stats()` method in `template/rest.py` relies on a method, `fetch_template_usage_for_service_with_given_template()`, that first queries the `ft_notification_status` table and then the `notifications` table if the user needs to get stats from today.